mikeal/multiblock/README.md

 this data structure to inclusion proofs.
-As an example, if this data were zero-filled to meet the minimum size for a Piece CID in Filecoin, the corresponding Piece CID would map one-to-one with a `multiblock` CID and this fact is cryptographically secure.
+As an example, if this data were zero-filled to meet the minimum size for a Piece CID in Filecoin, the corresponding Piece CID would map one-to-one with a `cbb` CID and this fact is cryptographically secure.

 ## `vch` - Verifiable CAR Header